LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D1-ComplexDomain.md

 - While many-to-many relationships aren't automatically implemented in version 3.1, you can implement this relationship by using a model entity that represents a join table.

   But, most of the time this relationship isn't needed and just complicates your system.

+  For example (Question):

-For example: Do we need a many-to-many relationship to manage books that have multiple authors and authors that have written multiple books?[^4]
+  Do we need a many-to-many relationship to manage books that have multiple authors and authors that have written multiple books?[^4]

 - Inheritance doesn't translate well to a database schema.
 All the inherited properties end up in one table.

 EF 6 automatically implements many-to-many relationships.